Google PPC Advertising: A Comprehensive Guide to Maximizing Your Online Presence

 a.
 What is Google PPC?

-Google PPC is a form of online advertising where businesses bid on keywords to have their ads displayed on Google’s search results pages (SERPs) and across its extensive display network.
-Advertisers pay only when a user clicks on their ad, making it a cost-effective way to drive targeted traffic.
+Google PPC is a form of online advertising where businesses bid on keywords to have their ads displayed on search engine results pages (SERPs) and across the display network.
+In other words, advertisers pay only when a user clicks on their ad.
+As a result, this model makes PPC a cost-effective way to drive highly targeted traffic.

 b.
 Benefits of Google PPC Advertising